-Hawaii School for the Deaf and the Blind are proud to be provider of American Sign language through our culture which is known as Deaf culture.
+Hawaii School for the Deaf and the Blind is proud to be the provider of American Sign language through our culture which is known as Deaf culture.

 The values, behaviors, and traditions of Deaf culture include:

-- Perpetuation of Deaf culture through a variety of traditions, including films, folklore, literature, athletics, poetry, celebrations, clubs, organizations, theaters, and school reunions.
+- The perpetuation of Deaf culture through a variety of traditions, including films, folklore, literature, athletics, poetry, celebrations, clubs, organizations, theaters, and school reunions.